d12frosted/elpa-mirror/melpa/cdlatex-readme.txt

    delimiter are inserted pairwise by configuring the variable `cdlatex-paired-parens'.

+   If the region is active when you press $, the region will be bracketed by a pair of $ characters.

    Also, the keys `_' and `^' will insert "_{}" and "^{}",
    respectively, and, if necessary, also a pair of dollar signs to switch to math mode.
 You can use TAB to exit paired parenthesis.